“Feathered Friends” Links and Resources

 - True – Birds are vertebrate animals that have a backbone and internal skeleton–just like you!

 - True – All birds are warm-blooded, or endothermic.
 This means that birds are able to regulate their body temperature through various internal means.

 - False – Not all baby birds are covered in downy feathers when they hatch.
 For example, many song birds, such as the Blue Jay, are born virtually naked.

-- True – There are many species where the male and female species look different.
-Examples of these species are the Northern Cardinal, where the male is bright red and the female simply a redish brown, the Amercan Goldfinch, and the Red-winged Blackbird.
+- True – There are many species where the males and females look different from each other.
+Examples of these species are the Northern Cardinal, where the male is bright red and the female is a reddish brown, the American Goldfinch, and the Red-winged Blackbird.

 Meet Three Feeder Birds:

 Birds of the Month: